Nurse-Midwifery (Advanced Certificate)

 The provision of comprehensive, integrated, ethical care requires cultural awareness, sensitivity, and competence on the part of the practitioner.
 In addition to core competencies and comprehension of the Midwifery Model of Care, student nurse-midwives are also given an understanding of the commitment that is expected of them as members of the profession at large.
 Nurse-Midwives are advocates for the needs of those they care for throughout their lifespans.
 They must be socially and politically vigilant and active in ensuring that public policies effectively ensure all health needs.
 Student midwives are groomed as future leaders.
 Midwifery is not just a career, it is a calling.
 All of this represents the philosophy and the commitment of the NYU Rory Meyers College of Nursing Nurse-Midwifery Program.

 The NYU Meyers midwifery program faculty and staff stand in solidarity with our BIPOC and LGBTQ+ students.
 We are committed to supporting student success and are actively developing strategies to ensure a positive experience with the ultimate goal of diversifying the profession of midwifery.
 Prospective and current students, faculty, and staff are encouraged to visit the website of the Office of Global Inclusion, Diversity, and Strategic Innovation to stay abreast of events and resources available to the entire NYU community.
-If you have any questions or concerns as it relates to diversity and inclusion or anti-racism work within the midwifery program, please contact Susan Altman, Program Director.
+If you have any questions or concerns as it relates to diversity and inclusion or anti-racism work within the midwifery program, please contact Sascha James-Conterelli, Program Director.

 Admissions